 AASLD is the leading organization of scientists and health care professionals committed to preventing and curing liver disease.
 AASLD was founded in 1950 by a small group of leading liver specialists (including Hans Popper, Leon Schiff, Fred Hoffbauer, Cecil Watson, Jesse Bollman, and Sheila Sherlock, to name a few) to bring together those who had contributed to the field of hepatology.

 AASLD has grown to an international society responsible for all aspects of hepatology, and our annual meeting, The Liver Meeting®, has grown in attendance from 12 to more than 9,500 physicians, surgeons, researchers, and allied health professionals from around the world.

-AASLD sponsors two to four Single Topic Conferences each year in clinical, basic, hepatitis, or pediatric hepatology.
-Our two monthly journals, HEPATOLOGY and Liver Transplantation, provide the latest research findings for hepatology and surgery of the liver.
+AASLD sponsors two Topical Conferences each year in clinical, basic, hepatitis, or pediatric hepatology.
+Our three monthly journals, HEPATOLOGY, Liver Transplantation, and Clinical Liver Disease provide the latest research findings for hepatology and surgery of the liver.